DDEV for Laravel teams

 Cloning the project should be (almost) enough for getting up and running regardless of the skills of the team member.

 After initial setup and configuration of the project, you can commit the DDEV configuration in your project repository.
-The next team member only need clone the repo and run
+The next team member only need clone the repository and run

 ddev composer install and